cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 cout << "The answer is: " << 42 << '\n';  // println("The answer is: {}", 42);
 ```

 As a complement to `cout`, the stream input object `cin` (an abbreviation of "Character Input") overloads `>>` (the *stream extraction operator*) to allow variables to be set from user input.
 When a `cin` input expression is reached, the program waits (indefinitely) for the user to type some input and press Enter.
 The following program outputs a message inviting the user to enter a number, and then prints this number out again on the console.
 Before `cin` is used, the variable to be used to accept the input into must have already been defined so that the type of the required input can be deduced.
-Providing an initial value is preferred (empty braces give it a default value) in case the read by `cin` fails due to either invalid input, such as the user typing letters where digits were required, or end-of-input (Ctrl-D or Ctrl-Z):
+Providing an initial value is preferred (empty braces give it the default value, zero in this case) in case the read by `cin` fails due to either invalid input, such as the user typing letters where digits were required, or end-of-input (Ctrl-D, or Ctrl-Z under Windows):

 ```cpp
 // 03-age1.cpp : get and then display an integer